 Have you received a 'Great Growth Mindset' award this term?
 If you have then you have been remembering to persevere when things are tricky and to try to reach for the stars.

-We have looked at some stories in our assemblies this term to help us to remember to have that Growth Mindset.
+We have looked at some stories in our assemblies to help us to remember to have that Growth Mindset.
 Here are the stories we have looked at so far: